DSpace/RestContract/collections.md

 Replacing a logo will require deleting the logo and creating a new logo hereafter

 #### Delete Logo

 **DELETE /api/core/bitstreams/<:uuid>**

 Use the [bitstream delete endpoint](bitstreams.md#delete-method) for removing the collection logo

-If the bitstream is delete, this automatically ensures the relationship between the collection and the logo is removed as well.
+If the bitstream is deleted, this automatically ensures the relationship between the collection and the logo is removed as well.

 ### License

 **/api/core/collections/<:uuid>/license**

 Return information about the license template in use by the collection.
-The json representation is as follow
+The json representation is as follows

 ```json
 {
   "custom": false,